 Wears Valley Outdoor Scene: 6 Ways to Gear Up for Adventure

-Wears Valley is located next to one of the top outdoor attractions in the state, the Great Smoky Mountains National Park.
-This park operates more than 520,000 acres spread across Tennessee and North Carolina and welcomes nearly 10 million visitors per year.
+Wears Valley is located next to one of the top outdoor attractions in the state, Great Smoky Mountains National Park.
+This park operates more than 520,000 acres spread across Tennessee and North Carolina, and welcomes nearly 10 million visitors per year.

 As part of the Wears Valley outdoor scene, families visiting the park can hike, bike, fish, picnic and attend special programs.
-Nature lovers will find more than 800 trails located throughout the park, ranging in difficulty levels and lengths.
+Nature lovers find more than 800 trails, ranging in difficulty levels and lengths.
 Many trails lead to waterfalls where guests enjoy taking pictures and spending time with the natural surroundings and loved ones.

-The Great Smoky Mountains National Park also houses many animal and plant species.
+The Great Smoky Mountains National Park also houses animals and plants.
 The park protects an estimated 65 species of mammals, 200-plus bird varieties, 65-plus native fish species, and more than 80 types of reptiles and amphibians.
-Perhaps the most popular are the black bears for which the Smokies are known, and visitors are encouraged to practice safety measures when in the park.
-Plant enthusiasts will find more than 1,600 species of flowering plants, including 200 native tree and shrub types.
+Perhaps the most popular are the black bears for which the Smokies are known.
+Due to the bear population, visitors are encouraged to practice safety measures when in the park.
+Plant enthusiasts see more than 1,600 species of flowering plants, including 200 native tree and shrub types.

 Let Cades Cove Take You Back in Time

-Historic Cades Cove, also located in the park, dates back to before the early 1800s.
-The Cove ranks as one of the top spots to see wildlife in park, but also welcomes guests to learn about the settlers who once inhabited the area.
-In addition to biking, hiking and camping, visitors can tour historic buildings and learn about mountain culture.
-The Cades Cove loop is a one-way paved road the measures 11 miles, perfect for driving or biking.
+Historic Cades Cove, also located in the park, dates before the early 1800s.
+The Cove ranks as one of the top spots to see wildlife in park, but also welcomes guests to learn about settlers who once inhabited the area.
+In addition to biking, hiking and camping, visitors tour historic buildings and learn about mountain culture.
+The Cades Cove loop is a one-way paved road that measures 11 miles, perfect for driving or biking.
 While exploring Cades Cove, keep an eye out for white-tailed deer, coyotes, elk and black bears.